Django Rest Framework - Blog API

 Now update our database by first creating a new migration file and then applying it.

-(api) $ python manage.py makemigrations blog (api) $ python manage.py migrate blog
+(blogapi) $ python manage.py makemigrations (blogapi) $ python manage.py migrate

 Good!
 We want to view our data in Django’s excellent built-in admin app so let’s add

-# blog/admin.py from django.contrib import admin from . models import Blog admin.site.register(Blog)
+# posts/admin.py from django.contrib import admin from . models import Post admin.site.register(Post)

 Then create a superuser account so we can login.
 Type the command below and enter all the prompts.